 Youth Work Ireland works to develop the potential of young people and strengthen communities in Ireland through the provision of quality youth services.
 They have an established network of over 150 projects and services and over 300 youth clubs across Ireland.
 On a weekly basis they actively engage with and support over 116,0600 young people, their families and the local communities.

-Example Program Participants: Lexi from University of British Columbia, Canada, and Ashley from St. Francis Xavier University, Canada, talk about their internship at Youth Work Ireland in Dublin.
+Example Program Participants: Lexi from University of British Columbia, Canada, and Ashley from St. Francis Xavier University, Canada, talk about their internship program at Youth Work Ireland in Dublin.